Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 POST /IcgVerify/ProcessExt
 ```
 #### Parameters details
 The following list describes the parameters that user must have to define for getting varified through the ICG extended process.
-Listed below is a list of all the parameters that the end point can receive.
-We have request object here that collects **bankAccount*** information as the parameter. bankAccount requires **routingNumber** and **accountNumber** as necessary fields that must be filled during the verification process.
-Whereas, two fields act as optional fields that are not necessary to be filled during the verification process; one is **orgInfo(organization information)** and other one is **typeofBankAcct (Type of bank account)**.
-User can enter name in *string* format for the orgInfo and select from the displayed list options for bank account type.
+Many of them are not required depends upon the importance of the parameter.
+For example, the **bankAccount** object is required to add in order to get verified sccuessfully.
+Lets have a look on the following list for getting detail informations about the parameters i.e. objects and single attributes of the API call.